Sooner-Rover-Team/SoonerRoverTeamV/Autonomous/gps/Readme.md

 - [x] Write a main function that can call gps methods just to see if the damn thing even works
 - [x] Get it all to at least build correctly
 - [x] Figure out how to wrap the gps code and turn it into a python module
-- [ ] See if that module can be imported into another python script and the correct information from the Swift can be accesssed
+- [x] See if that module can be imported into another python script and the correct information from the Swift can be accesssed
+- [ ] See if it will actually communicate with the Swift